From Spiritual Bypassing to Embodied Spirituality

 Embodied Spirituality

-Yet we can invite both the human body and its messiness, alongside the divine nature of its Spirit to live together in harmony.
+We can invite both the human body and its messiness, alongside the divine nature of its Spirit to live together in harmony.

 Thomas Hübl shares about the difference between having spiritual insights and understanding and spiritual embodiment.
 Insight arrives quickly, and embodiment takes time.
 It asks the nervous system to let what we understand actually land as part of embodied wisdom.